Folic acid: 7 things you should know

 - Even if you are not planning on having a baby, if you are a woman of child-bearing age and capability, then you should consume 0.4 mg (400 micrograms) of folic acid daily.

 - If you are concerned about your risk of developing heart disease, ensure your diet contains adequate levels of B vitamins in the form of vitamin B-rich foods.

-Folic acid is quickly absorbed and peak levels are reached within an hour of a single dose.
-Because folic acid is water soluble, the body does not store it, therefore daily intake in the form of folate-containing foods or folic acid supplements is necessary.
+- Water-soluble, so the body does not store it; therefore daily intake in the form of folate-containing foods or folic acid supplements is necessary.

 More about folic acid

 - Check interactions

 - En español

 - Foilic Acid Recommendations.
 Jun 28, 2022.
 Centers for Disease Control and Prevention. https://www.cdc.gov/ncbddd/folicacid/recommendations.html